brokengoose/update-o-matic/README.md

 # update-o-matic

 I wanted a single, cross-platform way to say "Apply all updates in a reasonably safe and sane manner".
+It seems like most update commands require several discrete commands: clean up, update DB, ACTUALLY update, etc.
 Over the years, I've written scripts for most of the operating systems that I run at home.
 This is an effort to merge them into one script that can be pulled down and run from any OS that supports bash.